 Chi-Li has gone on to develop and produce motion picture and television projects including: Shadow of Obsession Joe Somebody, Life or Something Like It, The Lost Valentine, the Emmy-nominated The Kennedy Detail documentary, The Meg and Meg 2: The Trench.

 Chi-Li co authored with Dr. Atchity Writing Treatments That Sell (Owl Books, Writer’s Digest Book Club, Quality Paperbacks).

 Senior Vice President Story Merhcant Books

-Lisa is an accomplished editor, actor and executive producer, earning 25+ national/international awards in her career so far.
+Lisa is an accomplished editor, writer, actor and executive producer, earning 25+ national/international awards in her career so far.
 As Senior Vice President of Story Merchant Books, Lisa dedicates her immense energies, management and editorial skills, and visionary focus to helping writers move their careers forward.

 Vice President of Development